 If you use advertising, you are embedding content from another site.
 Most advertising companies require a blurb in your privacy policy to empower users to control their personal data.

-Below is a few of the most common advertisers, and a generic blurb that you can use, if you have a different company.
+Below is a few of the most common advertisers, click on the tab and copy the corresponding paragraph and link to their privacy policy.
+There is a generic blurb that you can use, if you have a different company.

 This Site is affiliated with Google Adsense for the purposes of placing advertising on the Site, and they will collect and use certain data for advertising purposes.
 To learn more about Google Adsense data usage, click here: https://policies.google.com/privacy?hl=en

-This Site is affiliated with CMI Marketing, Inc., d/b/a CafeMedia (“CafeMedia”) for the purposes of placing advertising on the Site, and CafeMedia will collect and use certain data for advertising purposes.
-To learn more about CafeMedia’s data usage, click here: https://www.cafemedia.com/publisher-advertising-privacy-policy
+This Site is affiliated with CMI Marketing, Inc., d/b/a Raptive (“Raptive”) for the purposes of placing advertising on our site, and Raptive will collect and use certain data for advertising purposes.
+To learn more about Raptive’s data usage, click here: https://raptive.com/creator-advertising-privacy-statement/

 This Site is affiliated with SheMedia LLC and Penske Media Corporation for the purposes of placing advertising on the Site, and they will collect and use certain data for advertising purposes.
 To learn more about SheMedia LLC and Penske Media Corporation data usage, click here: https://www.shemedia.com/ad-services-privacy-policy